flytbase/flytdocs/source/docs/FlytOS/FlytOS_install.rst

 **FlytOS on ODROID-XU4**

 * **[Recommended]** *Using FlytImage* - Download the `FlytImage`_ on your local machine.
 This image comes pre-installed with FlytOS.
 Do Not forget to update your FlytOS, as the pre-installed package would be old.
 Follow `this <http://odroid.com/dokuwiki/doku.php?id=en:odroid_flashing_tools>`_ guide to install the image on ODROID's SD/eMMC card.
+* After installing the image on the ODROID's SD/eMMC card, launch the ODROID Utility App on the desktop.
+Enter the FlytPOD's password(flytpod) at the prompt.
+Select the fourth option i.e Resize your root partition and reboot the system.

 * *Using FlytOS Debian Package* - FlytOS debian package for armhf architecture is also available for installation.